Jaswanth03-cyber/Competitive-Programming/Time_Space_Complexities/STL.md

 Here also for accessing the elements we do like in the list or priority_queue and the time complexities of all the operations is constant time as removing and adding is both done from the back.

+### Maps

+For learning about maps you can have a look over here (https://www.geeksforgeeks.org/mapat-mapswap-c-stl/)[Maps]

+## Algorithms

+Have a look over here (https://www.geeksforgeeks.org/the-c-standard-template-library-stl/#:~:text=The%20Standard%20Template%20Library%20(STL,classes%2C%20algorithms%2C%20and%20iterators.)(STL)